-The big difference between the two is this: With a viatical settlement, the insured must be terminally ill with a life expectancy of 24 months or less.
+The major difference between the two is that with a viatical settlement, the insured must be terminally ill with a life expectancy of 24 months or less.

 The Taxation of Viatical Settlements

 The Internal Revenue Service’s tax code is the definitive source for the current tax status of viatical settlements.
-Before selling your life insurance policy, you should consult with a tax professional and verify what the tax status will be for you.
+Before selling a life insurance policy, policyholders are encouraged to consult with a tax professional to confirm the current federal and state tax status.